Protocol Details

 National Institute of Diabetes and Digestive and Kidney Diseases

+An unexpected means to prevent microvascular disease in diabetes may be coupled to the function of vitamin C in red blood cells (RBCs) of diabetic participants.
+Based on new and emerging data, vitamin C concentrations in RBCs may be inversely related to glucose concentrations found in diabetes.
+In this protocol, we will investigate physiology of vitamin C in RBCs of diabetic participants as a function of glycemia, without vitamin C supplementation (baseline) and with vitamin C supplementation (8-week follow-up).
+As inpatients, participants will have two venous sampling periods each of approximately 24 hours.
+Insulin doses will be clinically determined and titrated to achieve euglycemia (fasting and pre-meal glucoses <140mg/dl) prior to the first sampling period (euglycemic sampling).
 During the two sampling periods, samples will be withdrawn via venous catheter for RBC deformability, vitamin C concentrations and other related research studies.
-Following completion of stage 1, subjects considered for participation in stage 2 will be provided a prescription for vitamin C 500mg twice daily.
-Given that vitamin C and vitamin E are related antioxidants, and that both vitamins appear to be associated with RBC rigidity, diabetic subjects may also be given a prescription for 400 international units (IU) of vitamin E (RRR alpha tocopherol) daily.
-Subjects will continue vitamin C and E supplementation for a minimum of 8 weeks depending on RBC vitamin C concentrations.
-To evaluate any effect of vitamin E supplementation, plasma and RBC vitamin E levels may be measured concurrently with vitamin C levels during various phases of stages 1 and 2.
-All subjects will be seen as outpatients at biweekly or monthly intervals with regular measurement of plasma and RBC vitamin C concentrations.
-Target RBC vitamin C concentration >30uM is required prior to stage 2 inpatient sampling studies.
-Vitamins C and E supplementation will be discontinued upon inpatient admission for stage 2.
+Following baseline measurements, participants will be provided a prescription for vitamin C 500mg twice daily.
+Given that vitamin C and vitamin E are related antioxidants, and that both vitamins appear to be associated with RBC rigidity, diabetic participants may also be given a prescription for 400 international units (IU) of vitamin E (RRR alpha tocopherol) daily.
+Participants will continue vitamin C and E supplementation for a minimum of 8 weeks depending on RBC vitamin C concentrations.
+To evaluate any effect of vitamin E supplementation, plasma and RBC vitamin E levels may be measured concurrently with vitamin C levels, after baseline.
+All participants will be seen as outpatients at biweekly or monthly intervals with regular measurement of plasma and RBC vitamin C concentrations.
+Vitamins C and E supplementation will be discontinued upon inpatient admission at the 8-week follow-up period.
 Risk of both vitamin supplements are minimal as both supplementation doses are safe.
 Outcomes are to measure RBC rigidity and vitamin concentrations before and after supplementation.
-After a minimum of 8 weeks (depending on RBC vitamin C levels), subjects will be hospitalized again, and sampling repeated as described.
-In this manner, each subject serves as his/her own control, and deformability of red blood cells can be determined in relation to glycemia and to vitamin C concentrations in RBCs and plasma.
+In this manner, each participant serves as his/her own control, and deformability of red blood cells can be determined in relation to glycemia and to vitamin C concentrations in RBCs and plasma.

 Eligibility